Contingency-Aware Nodal Optimal Power Investments with High Temporal Resolution: Algorithms

 \subsection{Transmission correction for impedance feedback}

-Alg. \ref{alg:bundle} solves $\bund$ to get $(x^*,y^*)$.
+Alg. \ref{alg:bundle} solves $\bund$ \eqref{eq:bund} to get $(x^*,y^*)$.
 We will fix the non-transmission decisions $(x^\nbr_*, y^\nbr_*)$ from $(x^*, y^*)$.
-Then we wish to make the branch capacities $x^\br$ and the impedance-defining parameters $\hat{x}^\br$ consistent, i.e. $x^\br = \hat{x}^\br$, in order to satisfy the impedance feedback constraints \eqref{eq:cycle_basis}, \eqref{eq:law_of_parallel_circuits}, \eqref{eq:post_ctg_flow}, \eqref{eq:network_matrices}.
+Then we wish to make the branch capacities $x^\br$ and the impedance-defining parameters $\hat{x}^\br$ consistent, i.e., $x^\br = \hat{x}^\br$, in order to satisfy the impedance feedback constraints \eqref{eq:cycle_basis}, \eqref{eq:law_of_parallel_circuits}, \eqref{eq:post_ctg_flow}, \eqref{eq:network_matrices}.
 We do this with an iterative transmission correction process (CORR), illustrated in Fig. \ref{fig:RTEP_iterative}.
 First, we set the impedance-defining parameter $\hat{x}^\br$ to the $x^\brs$ solution.
 Then, we re-optimize branch capacities $x^\br$ to minimize capacity and contingency costs.
 We call this re-optimization the \emph{restricted transmission expansion problem} (RTEP), which produces branch capacities $\tilde{x}^\br$.
-Then we update $\hat{x}^\br$ to $\tilde{x}^\br$, and we continue to re-solve RTEP until $\tilde{x}^\br$ and $\hat{x}^\br$ converge.
+Then we update $\hat{x}^\br$ to $\tilde{x}^\br$, and we continue to re-solve RTEP until $\tilde{x}^\br$ and $\hat{x}^\br$ converge. {This overall BUND-CORR procedure can be repeated multiple times, by feeding CORR's final output $\tilde{x}^\br$ back into BUND's initial impedance-defining capacities $\overline{w}^\br$ (while keeping track of the branch investments' sunk cost, which is needed because the BUND objective \eqref{eq:bund} only models the investment cost $(c^\br)^\top x^\br$ for new upgrades relative to $\overline{w}^\br$).}